tgc-software-dev-part-time/responsive-web-design/homework.md

 ## Submission

-Homework are to be submitted to Google Classroom.
+- You should `fork` and `clone` the lesson repository
+- Commit and push code to your repository
+- Submit your GitHub URL to LMS

 Please ensure:
 - All relevant citation(s) from the internet are done using comments
 - Give credit to your classmate(s) if you had referenced their work